FORMATION FOR CONFIRMATION DURING HIGH SCHOOL

 Parents, along with Sponsors, are to be intimately involved in the formation of Confirmation.

+Each Confirmation Candidate is to select a person to act as their Sponsor.
 The role of the sponsor is threefold: first to help the confirmands live the Catholic Christian lifestyle.
 Second to support parents in the life long faith of the confirmand, third, to be a role model of faith for the confirmand.
 Families and teens are encouraged to prayerfully consider who might best fit these goals to act as a Sponsor.

 Questions to consider when selecting a Sponsor: